ssat335/cellml-nesi/readme.md

 Feel free to look into the example test (XML) and job (Slurm) files.

-Before batching any job with the example Slurm files, make sure you configure the library paths!
+Before batching any job with the example Slurm files, make sure you configure the library paths.
 Since CellML compiler relies on GCC compiler to build the code, LIBRARY_PATH and LD_LIBRARY_PATH should be configured by pointing to CellML **library** directory.
 For example:

 ```
 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/projects/uoa00322/mike.cooling/cellml-sdk/lib/
 LIBRARY_PATH=$LIBRARY_PATH:/projects/uoa00322/mike.cooling/cellml-sdk/lib/
 ```

-Finally, batch the slurm job file!
+Finally, batch the slurm job file.
 As an example, running `sbatch short.sl` will batch the example test *short.xml* on a single processor.

 ---